mdjahan/FoRDM/README.md

 - `management`: name of the management column in the input data.
 - `sow`: name of the SOW (state-of-world) column in the input data.
 - `time`: name of the time column in the input data.
+- `time_unit`: unit of time used in the time column.
+Options are "years" (default) or "decades".

 **Output**
 - A list containing the formatted table for analysis, including the input data, mapping for identification of columns, and objective columns.